firozkhan18/technologies-notes/README.md

 This is usually perfectly fine, which is also why it's the default implementation.
 However, sometimes, the characteristics of a HashMap might not suit you.
 For instance, if you wanted to keep the original order of the elements from a stream or sort them through intermediate stream operations, a HashMap wouldn't preserve that order and bin the objects based on their hashes.
 Then - you might choose to use a LinkedHashMap to preserve the order instead.

-ADVERTISEMENT

-To supply a Supplier, you have to also supply a Merge Function:
+o supply a Supplier, you have to also supply a Merge Function:

 Map<String, Double> nameToAvgGrade  = students.stream()